The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Heavy Metal Ain’t No Rock Band…

 Although we can envision Mr. Greenspan being able to recognize the 3rd Beethoven Eroica Symphony as possibly Beethoven?, (his Fed$peak would convince us that it was Haydn’s rework of Mozart in a new productivity paradigm?), we find it hard to believe that any of these central bankers, or their other G7 or G50 counterparts, ever heard of Commander Cody and the Lost Planet Airmen, Dream Theater, or Yngwie Malmsteen.
-For them, heavy metal is the electronic Ka-Khing of electronic funnie monie created out of thin air.
+For them, heavy metal is the electronic Ka-Khing of electronic funny money created out of thin air.
 Well…heavy metal is music to my ears, and not all heavy metal is a rock band, Sports Fans!

-Dumb, Dumber, and Dumbest? but The Rich Get Richer And The Poor Get Poorer
+Dumb, Dumber, and Dumbest?
+But The Rich Get Richer, And The Poor Get Poorer

-Let’s talk about dumb… the federal reserve system and its tentacles created in 1913 have been able to rewrite history books, influence the economic curricula at every major college and university in the USA, influence elections, produce economists who pontificate on the virtues of the FED, and have dumbed down a Nation under the once Constitutional Republic.
+Let’s talk about dumb… the Federal Reserve system and its tentacles created in 1913 have been able to rewrite history books, influence the economic curricula at every major college and university in the USA, influence elections, produce economists who pontificate on the virtues of the FED and have dumbed down a Nation under the once Constitutional Republic.

 The American People don’t understand economics, money, heavy metal, or bullion as money or as a commodity (it is both), and everyone in this country believes Abraham Lincoln was the second Jesus Christ.
 That’s dumb.
 Well, it has been going on for 90 years since 1913.
-Secession, and the right to secession from the federal union of the united states, was guaranteed to the states in the U.S. Constitution, or did you miss that one in the 8th Grade, Sports Fans?
-If you missed that one, you probably missed the money issue; the U.S. Dollar is defined in the Constitution as a measure of weight at 371.25 grains of fine silver, as well Ho, Humm!
+Secession, and the right to secession from the federal union of the United States, was guaranteed to the states in the U.S. Constitution, or did you miss that one in the 8th Grade, Sports Fans?
+If you missed that one, you probably missed the money issue; the U.S. Dollar is defined in the Constitution as a measure of weight at 371.25 grains of fine silver, as well.
+Ho, Humm!
 Ho!
 Ho!
 Hilarious!
 Merry Federal Reserve!

 Being from the Mississippi Delta, Ah didn’t…

 Now let’s talk about dumber….
-There are a lot of folks in this country and on the planet, who are a helluva lot smarter than I, who just don’t get it—creating money out of thin air under the Mandrake Mechanism?
+There are a lot of folks in this country and on the planet who are a helluva lot smarter than I, who just don’t get it—creating money out of thin air under the Mandrake Mechanism?
 Money backed by debt is sheer lunacy.
 That’s what central bankers do.

 They create money out of thin air.
-Federal Reserve Notes are the greatest Ponzi shell game in the history of the world, and very few Americans in this country know the smell of bacon (Bernanke and that printing press smokin’ the bacon, aka inflating the currency, and destroying your wealth, dear reader) that’s burnt to a crisp.
+Federal Reserve Notes are the most excellent Ponzi shell game in the history of the world, and very few Americans in this country know the smell of bacon (Bernanke and that printing press smokin’ the bacon, aka inflating the currency, and destroying your wealth, dear reader) that’s burnt to a crisp.
 Mr. T says it best: “You Fool!”

 Central Bankers and the Unraveling Reality: A Warning Amidst Public Discontent

 The days of central banking are numbered.
-Dumbest are central bankers not coming to grips with reality… there are not enough police, sheriff departments, or military in the United States of America to protect them from the Mob of Citizenry that may have the propensity to chase them with the Second Amendment… and the unwritten amendment of tar and feathers, when all hell breaks loose, and folks realize their Ponzi shell game of wealth stealing and destruction.
+Dumbest are central bankers not coming to grips with reality… there are not enough police, sheriff departments, or military in the United States of America to protect them from the Mob of Citizenry that may have the propensity to chase them with the Second Amendment… and the unwritten amendment of tar and feathers when all hell breaks loose, and folks realize their Ponzi shell game of wealth stealing and destruction.
 That’s a fact, Jack.

 Et Tu Brute, et al Cronius Americanus?

-Central bankers to be sure, and our privately owned banking cartel linked to the Bank of Rome, the House of Rothschild, and the House of Rockefeller, et al Cronius Americanus, have won many ignoble battles over the past 90 years destroying the Bill of Rights, the U. S. Constitution, and the Constitutional Republic.
-This cartel is so linked to the current moral decay of our DemoPublican (See: Nelson Hultberg) political fabric, that it makes me sick of the deception.
-(See: McFadden’s 1934 Speech and 1932 Speech on the Federal Reserve)
+Central bankers, to be sure, and our privately owned banking cartel linked to the Bank of Rome, the House of Rothschild, and the House of Rockefeller, et al. Cronius Americanus have won many ignoble battles over the past 90 years, destroying the Bill of Rights, the U. S. Constitution, and the Constitutional Republic.
+This cartel is so linked to the current moral decay of our DemoPublican (See: Nelson Hultberg) political fabric that it makes me sick of the deception.
+(See McFadden’s 1934 Speech and 1932 Speech on the Federal Reserve)

-Heavy metal music is always part of my bride’s, and, my listening pleasure…
+Heavy metal music is always part of my bride’s and my listening pleasure…

-Conclusion on The Rich Get Richer And The Poor Get Poorer
+Conclusion on The Rich Get Richer, And The Poor Get Poorer

-Heavy metal is not generally well-understood music, akin to bullion, or the physical ownership of commodity and fiduciary money.
+Heavy metal is not generally well-understood music, akin to bullion or the physical ownership of commodity and fiduciary money.
 We have been dumbed down and tricked into believing that pictures of Washington, Lincoln, Jefferson, Jackson, Hamilton, Grant, and Franklin on pieces of green paper imprinted as FEDERAL RESERVE NOTES are real money.
 They are not true notes of any kind, as they lack redeemability on demand to the bearer in specie, aka heavy metal.

 The Battle for Main Street: Central Bankers vs. Ma and Pa Kettle